stream-processing, kafka-streams, apache-flink, data-enrichment, real-time-analytics

 Late Data Handling

 Real-world streams produce late-arriving events due to network delays, system failures, or mobile devices coming back online.
-Watermarks track the progress of event time, allowing systems to trigger joins while accounting for expected lateness.
+Watermarks track the progress of event time, acting as a signal that "event time has progressed to timestamp T, so all earlier events have likely arrived."
+This allows systems to trigger joins while accounting for expected lateness.

 Kafka Streams

-Kafka Streams provides a high-level DSL for joins with automatic state management and fault tolerance.
+Kafka Streams (Kafka 3.x+) provides a high-level DSL for joins with automatic state management and fault tolerance.
 The framework handles state store creation, changelog topics for recovery, and partitioning requirements.

 Key considerations:

-• State stores consume local disk and memory
+• State stores consume local disk and memory, with RocksDB-based stores providing efficient disk-backed storage

 Choosing Between Frameworks